annulment vs divorce annulment vs divorce

 Impact on Children

-Annulment doesn’t inherently address custody or child support issues due to its nature of nullifying the marriage.
+An annulment doesn’t inherently address custody or child support issues due to its nature of nullifying the marriage.
 However, courts can still determine these aspects separately.
-Divorce proceedings explicitly handle child custody and support arrangements, providing a structured approach for parenting responsibilities.
+Divorce proceedings explicitly handle child custody and support arrangements, providing a structured approach to parenting responsibilities.
 These processes can influence family dynamics, impacting the decision between the two options.

 Factors to Consider When Choosing Annulment or Divorce